mrG7/mozvr-site/contents/posts/quick-vr-prototypes/index.md

   <img src="visual-field-template.png" alt="Mockup of a 360x90cm layout template with overlays for important field of view measurements.">
 </figure>

 We also need to remember that current VR headsets have a fairly limited field of view.
 The DK2, for example, has an effective horizontal field of view of approximately 90°.
-This crops what the visible area (without turning our head) to the following:
+This crops what we can see in the headset without turning our heads to the following:

 <figure>
   <img src="visual-field-DK2.png" alt="Diagram of Oculus Rift DK2 field of veiw.
 Source: Extron.">